jasongfleischer/Predicting-age-from-the-transcriptome-of-human-dermal-fibroblasts/README.md

 ## Acknowledgments

-Aas always, we stand on the shoulders of giants.
+As always, we stand on the shoulders of giants.
 This project would not have been possible without the  many developers of scikit-learn, scipy, numpy, pandas, seaborn, matplotlib, jupyter, and python.